deseven/telegram-actual-llm-helper/README.md

 # telegram-actual-llm-helper
 A bot designed to assist with logging expenses in [Actual Budget](https://actualbudget.org), leveraging the capabilities of ChatGPT or other large language models (LLMs).
 Send your spendings to the bot in any form and they will magically appear as transactions in Actual Budget.
-Only text is supported ATM.
+The bot also automatically converts amounts to your default currency using relevant exchange rates (thanks to [fawazahmed0/exchange-api](https://github.com/fawazahmed0/exchange-api)).

 ## Requirements
  - Actual Budget (duh)
+ - access to any LLM with OpenAI-compatible API
  - any environment that can run node.js
  - 64MB of RAM
  - any reverse proxy web server that can handle SSL (for incoming messages webhook)